BuildTheEarth/docs/source/guide/discord.rst

 ++++++

 The author of the BTE project is PippenFTS.
-He has all permissions on the `Discord <link:Discord>`_ and the last word for critical decisions There is no possibility to obtain the author role.
+He has all permissions on the Discord_ and the last word for critical decisions There is no possibility to obtain the author role.
 Do not DM him or ping the role.

 Admin
 +++++

-This role has all permissions, they oversee all managerial staff and put out announcements and changes to the `Discord <link:Discord>`_ server.
+This role has all permissions, they oversee all managerial staff and put out announcements and changes to the Discord_ server.
 Admins are long-term, trustworthy staff members and are named by the Author_.
 Do not DM the admins unless it is extremely important.

 Team Manager
 ++++++++++++

 Team Managers are leaders of the different staff branches.
-They have nearly all permissions on the `Discord <link:Discord>`_ and help to make things run smoothly.
-They focus on their  sub team and help the team members to work efficiently by distributing task and relaying inforamtion to the teams.
+They have nearly all permissions on the Discord_ and help to make things run smoothly.
+They focus on their sub-team and help the team members to work efficiently by distributing task and relaying information to the teams.
-The team managers are chosen from the respective staff team by the Admin_\ s and go through a trial period.
+The team managers are chosen from the respective staff team by the Admin_\s and go through a trial period.

 **Support Manager**